Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 ### Build Lambda and Upload

 Go Lambda functions are run from a binary compiled for Linux.
 The binary must be included in a zip file along with any dependent assets.
-In this example, there's a single _main_ binary, but if we needed to include other files such as templates, we'd add them to the zip archive as well.
+In this example, there's a single _main_ binary.
+If we needed to include other files such as templates, we'd add them to the zip archive as well.

+#### Build On Linux

 Building on Linux is straightforward: we build a binary from our main.go file and zip it.

-#### Build On Linux

 ```sh
 go build main main.go
 zip main.zip main
 ```

+#### Build On Windows

 Building on Windows is more involved because of the way Windows handles file permissions.
 The Lambda function is executed on Linux and needs open execution permissions.

 To get around this, use the zip tool included in the aws-lambda-go package.
 The zip tool adds the appropriate permissions to the binary before zipping.

-#### Build On Windows

 ```sh
 # get the zip tool